Ramzi98/Graph2/Readme.txt

 To start the application you must do the following:

 1)  Decompress the Zip file of the application by a specific application (Winrar for example).
-Then navigate to the decompression folder after enter in /src directory and open a terminal in this location
+    Then navigate to the decompression folder after enter in \src directory and open a terminal in this location

 2)  Tape the make command in the terminal and the application will be launched (make should have been installed in your computer)

-3)	Or you can open the project in the Intellij IDEA and make run part2.java and the application will be launched computer.
+3)  Or you can open the project in the Intellij IDEA and make run select.java and the application will be launched computer.

+4)  for usage you should import graph from dot file who is in \DOT directory of project (add your dot files of graphs in this location)